NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

     ************************************************************
       sys.version_info < (3,) and warnings.warn(pre + "*" * 60 + msg + "*" * 60)
     running develop
-    error: can't create or remove files in install directory
+    error: cant create or remove files in install directory

     The following error occurred while trying to add or remove files in the installation directory: